Saturday, 29 February 2020

 I am such a great Dracula."

 Which we do.
-Niemann and Daniel have arrived in the village of Vasaria so that Niemann can pick up Frankenstein's old notebooks.
-Actually, in this film the village is called Frankenstein, but there's the burst dam and castle from "Frankenstein Meets the Wolfman" so the film's definitely wrong, and I'm right and this is Vasaria.
-Niemann also finds Frankenstein's Monster and the Wolfman frozen in the ice beneath the ruins, presumably because people really liked the ice in the last film.
+Niemann and Daniel have arrived in the village of Vasaria, so that Niemann can pick up Frankenstein's old notebooks.
+Actually, in this film the village is called Frankenstein, but there's the burst dam and castle from "Frankenstein Meets the Wolfman" so it's definitely the film that's wrong, and I'm right, and this is Vasaria.
+In the ruins of the castle Niemann also finds Frankenstein's Monster and the Wolfman frozen in the ice, presumably because people really liked the ice in the last film.
 No wait, this is the same ice cave as before, isn't it?
 Is it?
 It's hard to keep track.

-Niemann and Daniel's descent into the glacier is a beatifully orchestrated set piece though, with the land giving way beneath Daniel entirely convincingly.
-It's a crumbling world, and Karloff particularly is dressed for it superbly...
-But again, the still deserves a better film:
+Niemann and Daniel's descent into the glacier is a beatifully orchestrated set piece, with the land giving way beneath Daniel entirely convincingly.
+Again, a crumbling world, and Karloff in particular is dressed for it superbly.
+But again, the image deserves a better film:

-The Ice Melts then, and Lon Chaney's Larry Talbot the Wolf Man resumes consciousness and is natually depressed to find himself still alive a third time.
-He explains what happened in the previous film - refers to Dr. Mannering, the whole kaboodle - and Niemann promises....
+The ice melts, Lon Chaney's Larry Talbot the Wolf Man resumes consciousness, and is natually depressed to find himself still alive a third time.
+He explains to Niemann what happened in the previous film – refers to Dr. Mannering, the whole kaboodle – and Niemann promises....
 Do you know what?
-I can't remember... to look after his shoes or something, if Talbot helps the two of them cart Frankenstein's handily unconscious Monster to Niemann's own lab in the village of Visaria.
+I can't remember... to look after his shoes or something, if Talbot helps to cart Frankenstein's handily unconscious Monster to the Professor's own lab in the village of Visaria.
 With an "i".
-That's just the name of Niemann's village.
-Some villages have similar names.
-It's a hundred kilometers away, and joining them will be the gypsy Ilonka, played by Elena Verdugo.
-Trying to write about how she fits into this won't be pretty, but there were gypsies in Vasaria, not the gypsies of 'The Wolfman", but one-dimensional subhuman stereotypes, one of whom Daniel saved from a whipping.
-So now she's with them, and very grateful, and very playful.
-She tickles the driver's ankle, that kind of thing, and when Larry Talbot takes over the driving from Daniel, romantic complications ensue.
+That's the name of Niemann's village.
+Some villages just have very similar names.
+It's a hundred kilometers away, and joining them will be the Gypsy Ilonka, played by Elena Verdugo, for there are Gypsies in Vasaria, not the Gypsies of 'The Wolfman", but one-dimensional, heavily sexualised stereotypes, one of whom Daniel saves from a whipping.
+So now Ilonka's with them, and very grateful, and very playful.
+She tickles the driver's ankle, that kind of thing.
+When Larry Talbot takes the reins from Daniel, romantic complications ensue.
 The War is definitely not a thing.

-We arrive in Visaria, and Daniel kidnaps Niemann's two former colleagues, Ullman and Strauss (MICHAEL MARK!) while Frankenstein's Monster is being "preserved" with steam back in Niemann's pub tat strewn laboratory, a gig even Monster actor newbie Glenn Strange couldn't be arsed to lie down for, so an old Lon Chaney mask is glued to a dummy to serve as the Monster until the story can work out what to do with him.
-Daniel loves Ilonka.
-Ilonka loves Larry Talbot.
-Daniel wants his brain put into Larry Talbot's body.
-Professor Niemann wants to put the Monster's brain into Larry Talbot's body, Ullman's brain into the Monster's body, and Larry Talbot's brain into Strauss' body.
+We arrive in Visaria with an "i", where Daniel kidnaps Niemann's two former colleagues, Ullman and Strauss (MICHAEL MARK!) and Frankenstein's Monster is "preserved" with steam in Niemann's pub-tat-strewn lab, a gig that even first-time Monster actor Glenn Strange couldn't be arsed to lie down for, and so an old Lon Chaney mask glued to a dummy takes his place until the story can work out what to do with him.
+Daniel meanwhile loves Ilonka, but Ilonka loves Larry Talbot, so Daniel wants Niemann to put his brain put into Talbot's body.
+But Niemann wants to put the Monster's brain into Talbot's body, and Ullman's brain into the Monster's body, and Larry Talbot's brain into Strauss' body.
 It's like The Seagull.
-Talbot then transforms into the Wolf Man in front of a mirror and kills a Visarian.
-The mob get their torches.
-Talbot has a nice scene explaining to Ilonka that he absolutely remembers what it's like to be the Wolf Man, and what it's like wanting to kill, and also, having accompanied Niemann all this distance in the hope of finding a science that can put him out of his misery, that the only way he can be killed is by a silver bullet shot by someone who loves him WHICH IS NEWS TO ME.
-Anway, that then happens.
+Talbot then transforms into the Wolf Man in front of a mirror and kills a Visarian, and the mob get their torches.
+He has a nice scene explaining to Ilonka that he absolutely remembers what it's like to be the Wolf Man, and what it's like to want to kill.
+He also – having accompanied Niemann all this distance in the hope of finding a science that can put him out of his misery – explains that the only way he can be killed is by a silver bullet shot by someone who loves him WHICH IS NEWS TO ME.

-The Wolf Man attacks Ilonka, she shoots him, they both die.
-It was by far Larry Talbot's least creepy relationship with a woman.
-Daniel is left heart-broken.
+The Wolf Man attacks Ilonka, she shoots him, and they both die.
+So ends Larry Talbot's least creepy relationship with a woman by far, while Daniel is left heart-broken.
 The End.
 Surely.
-No wait, Frankenstein's Monster is still strapped to the gurney!
-And speaking of gurny:
+Oh wait, no!
+Frankenstein's Monster!
+He's still strapped to the gurney!

-Daniel then takes his grief out on Niemann, who hasn't done a damn thing for him despite all his helpful murders.
-Niemann lied to him and he lied to Dracula.
-In fact I'd love to believe Niemann was secretly a complete quack all along, which is why he keeps everyone waiting for their new brains in Visaria.
-He never actually performs a transplant after all, and while the Monster is revived, Talbot was also revived without any boffinry.
-But the Monster clearly considers Niemann his saviour, so I suppose the film did as well.
-Glenn Strange wakes with a face like a landed fish, mouth wide and soundless, interestingly incapacitated.
-Is he smiling?
-Or did Karloff teach him that silent scream?
+Daniel takes his grief out on Niemann, who has yet to do a damn thing for him in return for all those helpful murders.
+Professor Niemann lied to Daniel and he lied to Dracula – in fact I'd love to believe he was secretly a quack all along, which is why he kept everyone waiting for their new brains in Visaria.
+After all he never performs a transplant in the end, and while the Monster was revived, Talbot was also revived without any boffinry.
+Clearly, however, the Monster upon regaining consciousness considers Niemann his saviour, so I suppose this film did as well.
+Strange wakes with a face like a landed fish, mouth wide and soundless, interestingly incapacitated.
+Is he smiling, or did Karloff teach him that silent scream?
 Or wait, is he going for palsy?
-Anyway he bursts from his restraints and throws Daniel out of the window.
-Like Dracula, he is now just another of Niemann's henchmen.
-The mob arrive and set fire to the bog.
-The Monster escapes, dragging the unconscious Niemann out of his lab, and into some quicksand.
-Everyone loves this mess and so Universal have to make yet another one.
-Karloff, intensely aware that Horror is allowed to be anything but mediocre, goes off instead to work on some extraordinary collaborations with Val Lewton at RKO, "Isle of the Dead", "Bedlam" and "The Bodysnatcher".
+Anyway, he bursts from his restraints and throws Daniel out of the window.
+Like Dracula, the Monster is reduced to just another of Niemann's goons.
+The mob then arrive and set fire to the bog and, dragging the unconscious Niemann out of his lab, the Monster escapes into some quicksand.
+Everyone loves this mess, so Universal have to make yet another one.
+Karloff, intensely aware that Horror is allowed to be anything but mediocre, goes off instead to work on some extraordinary collaborations with Val Lewton at RKO: "Isle of the Dead", "Bedlam" and "The Bodysnatcher".
 Bobby Pickett records "The Monster Mash".
 The BBC ban it.
 The End.

 A Salute to the Many Excellent Drunk Women Portrayed in "Werewolf of London" (1935)